DiegoMarulandaB/diegomarulandab/README.md

 <h1 align="center">Hi 👋🏽, I'm Diego Marulanda</h1>
 <h3 align="center">A passionate frontend developer from Colombia</h3>
+<p align="center">My fascination for technology is combined with a deep interest for geopolitics, general culture and science, which gives me a different perspective in this industry.</p>

 - 🌱 I’m currently learning **TypeScript, Tailwind Css**